Log in to add to cart or create a non-member account by clicking My APA.

 Phone: (303) 864-7726

 Work: Anne Miller is currently a Senior Planner with the Community Development Office at the Colorado Department of Local Affairs.
 Anne has over 20 years of community development experience in the public, private, and non-profit sectors.
 She has worked with communities in Colorado and across the nation to develop long-range plans, with a specialty in parks and recreation management and planning.
 Most recently, Anne has been engaged in supporting long-term recovery planning efforts with Colorado communities hard hit by September 2013 historic flooding.
-Anne is active in the APA as the co-chair of the Sustainability Committee of the Colorado chapter and the National APA Sustainable Communities Division Leadership and Policy Committee.
+Anne is active in the APA as the co-chair of the Sustainability Committee of the Colorado chapter and the chair of the National APA Sustainable Communities Division Leadership and Policy Committee.

 Other Publications: Numerous regional and local government planning documents and studies.